 The Lodge at Sea Island is undeniably one of the best resorts in the country, much less just Georgia.
 Featuring an array of first-rate amenities and gorgeous facilities, The Lodge sits on a lush, 10,000-acre estate and overlooks the shimmering expanse of the Atlantic.
 The property exudes a distinct Southern-meets-European charm that’s totally unlike any other lodging in the state.

 The building itself resembles a sprawling old English manor, with its warm, rich wood, exposed beams, and antique design flourishes.
 Guestrooms are opulent and outfitted with luxe essentials that include marble countertops in the bathrooms, thick oriental rugs, shiny hardwood floors, deep soaking tubs, and plush sofas, in addition to 24-hour butler service and milk and cookies served before bedtime.
-Chow down on delicious seasonal dishes at one of two top-tier restaurants, fit in some time on the links at the exclusive Golf Club at Sea Island, and enjoy the romantic sounds of the bagpipe — every evening, a player serenades guests with traditional tunes — as the sun sets majestically over the ocean.
+Chow down on delicious seasonal dishes at one of the two top-tier restaurants or one of the casual eating spots, fit in some time on the links at the exclusive Golf Club at Sea Island, and enjoy the romantic sounds of the bagpipe — every evening, a player serenades guests with traditional tunes — as the sun sets majestically over the ocean.

 Best Budget: Red Roof Inn Locust Grove